darenasc/auto-eda/README.md

 # Auto-EDA
 Automated Exploratory Data Analysis.
 Simplifying Data Exploration.

+You can check some examples in the [documentation](docs/Documentation.md).

 Basic data exploration on databases.
 Currently supports:
 * MSSQL Server,
 * MySQL,